Hate speech laws in India: Citizens filed complaints but arrest warrant not issued

 On May 27, 1953, 5:30 pm IST, Periyar E. V. Ramasamy, father of Dravidian Movement, broke the image of God Ganesh in a public meeting at Town Hall.
 A police complaint was filed and police report verified that the alleged occurrence was true.
 Local trial magistrate dismissed the complaint holding that the breaking of a mud image of Ganesh is not an offense.
 Sessions court and high court, agreed with the view trial magistrate.
 Session court judge stated that Idol breaking by a non-believer cannot be regarded, by a believer, as an insult to his religion.
 High Court judge also refused to certify that this was a fit case for appeal to Supreme Court under Art.
 134(1)(c) of the Constitution.
-On August 25, 1958, A petitioner,S. Veerabadran Chettiar, filed a special leave petition in Supreme Court.
+On August 25, 1958, A petitioner, S. Veerabadran Chettiar, filed a special leave petition in Supreme Court.
 The petitioner stated that before breaking the idol, accused gave a speech, and expressly stated that he intended to insult the feelings of the Hindu community by breaking the idol of God.
 Supreme court disagreed with lower court judgement and criticized lower court for being cynical but concluded that 5 year has passed and case is stale; Therefore, Dismissed the appeal.

 On 2 August 2006, two religious groups in Ahmedabad complained to the police that their religious sentiments were hurt because a garment-maker had printed text from the Hindu and Jain religions on clothing.
 The police filed the complaint as a matter under section 295.

 In December 2006, a complaint was filed against cricketer Ravi Shastri for hurting the religious feelings of Hindus by allegedly eating beef during a Test match in Johannesburg, South Africa.

 In the 1990s, many cases were filed against M F Husain for hurting religious sentiments by painting Bharat Mata as a naked woman.

-In May 2007, a Buddhist group in Maharashtra's Amaravati district said their religious sentiments were hurt, and filed a complaint against Rakhi Sawant, an actress, because she posed in a bathtub against a statue of Buddha.
+In May 2007, a Buddhist group in Maharashtra's Amravati district said their religious sentiments were hurt, and filed a complaint against Rakhi Sawant, an actress, because she posed in a bathtub against a statue of Buddha.

 In 2011, a lawsuit was filed by Dinanath Batra under Section 295A against the book The Hindus: An Alternative History.
 The book was withdrawn from the Indian market by its Indian publisher, and the publisher Penguin India agreed to destroy all the existing copies within six months commencing from February 2014.

 In October 2015, Catholic Church in India demanded ban on the play 'Agnes of God', an adaptation of American playwright John Pielmeier's drama.
 CBCI, the body of Catholic bishops in India, stated it was "misrepresentation of the religious belief of the Christian community".
 Play's director seek police protection for himself and the lead cast including thespian actor Mahabanoo Mody-Kotwal.